dklink/waddell_wind_archive/README.md

 Then, review the changes with `terraform plan`, and apply with `terraform apply`.

 ### Complete .env setup
 Now that the resources are provisioned, fill in any remaining variables in .env, such as the database public IP.
+You can view that in the cloud console.

 ## Initialize Database